Optimizing Rank for High-Fidelity Implicit Neural Representations: A Stable Rank Perspective on Spectral Bias

 This explicitly transforms an update $U$ with low stable-rank update into an update $\operatorname{Ortho} (U)$ with \textit{high stable rank}, where $ s(\operatorname{Ortho}(U)) = \operatorname{rank}(\operatorname{Ortho}(U)) = \min\{d_l, d_{l+1}\}. $ In addition, the update is scale invariant ($\operatorname{Ortho}(cU) = \operatorname{Ortho}(U)$ for any $c>0$).
 This forces the weight parameter update to be distributed evenly across all of its singular directions.

 Experimentally, such maximal-stable-rank updates increase the rank of corresponding weight matrices compared to Adam, as shown in \autoref{fig:teaser} on single-image overfitting.
 In practice, we apply orthogonalizing updates to hidden-layer weight matrices and retain Adam for biases, input encodings, and other non-hidden parameters.
 This approach offers two core benefits over input and model-level interventions: (1) Generality, the optimization being model-agnostic and applicable to any 2D weight matrix, and (2) Adaptivity, operating on the actual per-step gradients to correct rank collapse as it emerges.

-Moreover, working at the optimizer level naturally composes with other interventions (e.g., Fourier features provide high-rank potential at the input; the optimizer ensures gradient dynamics do not collapse it).
+Moreover, working at the optimizer level naturally composes with other interventions: input-level methods such as Fourier features or feature grids provide high-rank potential at the input, while the optimizer ensures the gradient dynamics do not collapse it.
+We confirm this for grid-based GA-Planes \citep{sivgin2025geometric} in Appendix~\ref{app:gaplanes}, where orthogonalized updates restore the decoder's stable rank on top of the already structured input, yielding the best reconstruction quality.

 A recent and low-overhead orthogonalizing optimizer is Muon~\cite{jordan2024muon}.
 It approximates the orthogonalization from Equation~\ref{eq:orthogonalization} with Newton–Schulz~\cite{bernstein2024old} instead of SVD, reducing the required matrix multiplications and making it efficient.
 We will thus focus on Muon in the following.